youngheart12/frontend-assignment/Readme.md

 1. Do changes to the above assignment.
 1. Email the assignment back to us with:
     1. Link of the open source repo.
     1. Link of the assignment hosted online.
-(You can use any free tools to host this assignment, eg. vercel, netlify, heroku, etc.).
+(You can use any free tools to host this assignment, eg. vercel, netlify or heroku).
 It should be accessible online for atleast 7 days.

+## Note

+Result on platforms like codesandbox, replit are not accepted.